JustinMShea/phoenixdown/README.md

 This file contains all the meta information that goes at the beginning of your document.
 You'll need to edit this to put your name on the first page, the title of your thesis, etc.

-### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.
+### `01-background.Rmd`, `02-methodology.Rmd`, etc.

-These are the Rmd files for each chapter in your dissertation.
-Write your thesis in these.
+These are the Rmd files for each section of your capstone, so write each section in these.
 If you're writing in RStudio, you may find the [wordcount addin](https://github.com/benmarwick/wordcountaddin) useful for getting word counts and readability statistics in R markdown documents.
 You might also enjoy writing in these Rmd files with [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), [Sublime Text](https://www.sublimetext.com/), and [Emacs](https://www.gnu.org/software/emacs/).

 ### `bib/`